 The trauma and violence survivors face every day is often the result of generations of abuse.
 It takes extraordinary efforts to stop the cycle.
-Click here or use the form below to make your gift to SAFE today.
+Click here to make your gift to SAFE today.

 To lead in ending sexual assault and exploitation, child abuse and domestic violence through prevention, intervention and advocacy for change.